MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 ## Install MonoGame Templates

 From MonoGame 3.8, we no longer use Installers for deploying the framework and templates as this creates hard dependencies to specific machine setups or DLL locations.
-Instead MonoGame now uses NuGet and the DotNet deployment platform to reference a specific version of MonoGame online.
+Instead, MonoGame now uses NuGet and the DotNet deployment platform to reference a specific version of MonoGame online.

 To create new projects from within Visual Studio, you will need to install the Visual Studio for Mac extension which can be found in "Visual Studio -> Extensions..." in the menu bar.